byexamples/byexample/docs/basic/differences.md

 may not be correct.

 You can disable this with the ``--no-enhance-diff`` from the command line.
-You will see a much harder to interpreter diff:
+You will see a much harder to interpreter diff with more errors:

 ```shell
 $ byexample -l shell --diff ndiff --no-enhance-diff test/ds/about-lic-with-tags.doc   # byexample: +rm=~